chrisgrieser/alfred-bibtex-citation-picker/README.md

 [^1]: [QLmarkdown](https://github.com/sbarex/QLMarkdown) and [Peek](https://apps.apple.com/app/peek-quick-look-extension/id1554235898) both enable previewing of Markdown documents.
 Peek works with a wide range of other file types than Markdown, but costs around 5€.
 QLMarkdown is free, but only works for Markdown and requires some minor small setup.
 To enable the proper display of YAML headers, you need to enable the respective setting in the Advanced Options of QLMarkdown or Peek.

-[^2]: As per [MIT License](LICENSE), this app comes without any warranty in case of data loss.
-That being said, I never had any problems with the backups created.

 [^4]: `Hyper` is an artificial "fifth" modifier key equivalent to `⌘⌥⌃⇧`, and can be created using apps like [Karabiner Elements](https://karabiner-elements.pqrs.org/), [BetterTouchTool](https://www.macupdate.com/app/mac/32953/bettertouchtool), or [Hyperkey](https://hyperkey.app/). `Meh` is an artificial "fifth" modifier key equivalent to `⌥⌃⇧`.

 [^5]: Latex right now does not support page numbers.
-If you can code, feel free to help out and implement citations with page numbers.
+If you can code, feel free to make a PR implementing LaTeX citations with page numbers.